ttu/json-flatfile-datastore/README.md

 // collection1_1 will not have item with id: hello2 even after reload, because it was initialized before reload
 ```

-If JSON Flat File Data Store is used with e.g. `ASP.NET`, add the `DataStore` to the DI container as a singleton.
-This way DataStore's internal state is correct and application does not have to rely on the state on the file as read operation is pretty slow.
+If JSON Flat File Data Store is used with, for example, `ASP.NET`, add the `DataStore` to the DI container as a singleton.
+This way, DataStore's internal state is correct, and the application does not have to rely on the state in the file, as read operation is relatively slow.
 Reload can be triggered if needed.

 ## Disposing Data Store

 Data store should be disposed after it is not needed anymore.
 Dispose will wait that all writes to the file are completed and after that it will stop the background thread.
-Then Garabge Collector can collect the data store that is not used anymore.
+The garbage collector can then clean up the data store once it is no longer in use.

 ```csharp
 // Call dispose method